rbaumgar/otelcol-demo-app/README.md

 $ oc port-forward deployment/my-otelcol-collector 4317:4317
 ```

-When you run Jaeger version 1.35+ you do no longer need the OpenTelemetryCollector.
+When you run Jaeger version 1.35+ you no longer need the OpenTelemetryCollector.
 See [Jaeger](https://medium.com/jaegertracing/introducing-native-support-for-opentelemetry-in-jaeger-eb661be8183c)

 ```shell
 $ oc port-forward svc/my-jaeger-collector 4317:4317
 ```

-# Build an image with podman
+# Build an image with Podman

 ```shell
 $ mvn clean package -DskipTests